JuliaGeodynamics/AdriaArrayGeometryPicker.jl/README.md

 ### Installation
 As a first step, you need to install *julia*.
 See the installation instructions [here](https://julialang.org/install/).
 Next, start julia and switch to the julia package manager using `]`, after which you can add the package.

-As for now, the package is not registered in the Julia General Registry.
-This means that to add the package, on has to type the following:
+As for now, the package is not yet registered in the Julia General Registry.
+This means that to add the package, one has to type the following:
 ```julia-repl
 julia> ]
 (@v1.11) pkg> add https://github.com/JuliaGeodynamics/AdriaArrayPicker.jl
 ```

-This will install the package and all its dependencies.
+This will install the package and all its dependencies (which may take a while).

 ### Usage
 When the installation is done, the package can be used with: